Structure of the United States Air Force: Squadron

-The squadron is considered to be the basic unit in the USAF.
-Squadrons are usually made up of two to six flights and may contain from a few dozen up to a few hundred people, depending upon type.
+The squadron is considered to be the basic unit within the USAF and exists to "[provide] a specific operational or support capability."
+Squadrons are usually composed of two to six flights and contain from 35 to 700 people, depending upon the type.
 (An operational, or "flying," squadron will typically contain aircrew, organized in three or four flights, sufficient to man from eight to 24 aircraft, dependent upon the type/model/series of aircraft operated.
 The aircraft are "owned" by the squadron's parent wing's maintenance group, while the operational squadrons and their aircrews belong to the wing's operations group.)

-A squadron is usually commanded by a major (O-4) or lieutenant colonel (O-5), however lieutenant colonel is the most common grade of rank for the "squadron commander" (SQ/CC) of most types of squadrons.
-Second in command to the squadron commander (SQ/CC) is the squadron "operations officer" or director of operations (DO), who is usually a senior major.
-The DO is assisted by one or two "assistant operations officers," who are normally majors or senior captains.
-The squadron's flights are commanded by officers (majors and below) who have the title of "flight commander" (Flt/CC).